jameskbride/EuchreKata/README.md

 If no player declares trump then the hand is over with no winner.

 ## Playing a Trick
-Each hand is played as five tricks (one per card in the hand).
+Once trump has been declared the hand is played as five tricks (one per card in the hand).
 ### Play Order

 _As the Players_<br />
 _In order to play a Trick_<br />
 _We want to play cards in rotating team order_<br />

 Each player plays one card per trick.
 In a real game players play cards clockwise beginning with the player to the left of the dealer.
 For this exercise players will play their cards in a trick in a fixed, rotating team order.
-Whoever won the previous trick begins the next trick.
+Whoever won the previous trick begins the next trick, followed by the rest of the players in rotating team order.

 ### The Lead Suit